spacejack/mithril-browserify-ts-budo/readme.md

-# Mithril / Typescript / Browserify / HMR / Budō
+# Mithril / Typescript / Browserify / Code-Splitting/ HMR / Budō

 This is a starter project for [Mithril](https://mithril.js.org/), Typescript, Browserify with hot-module-replacement and [Budō](https://github.com/mattdesl/budo) local dev server for hot CSS reloading.

+This project does code splitting, so browserify will output two separate bundles: `app.js` and `vendor.js`.

 This project also uses PostCSS for CSS compilation.